 may exceed the speed of light $c~(=1)$ and the causality can be easily violated.
-In fact, when $v_{\rm B}n_{\rm Bp}\gg 1$, we have
+In fact, when $v_{\rm B}\tilde{n}_{\rm B}\gg 1$, we have

 This means that the EoS becomes very hard and the speed of sound diverges.
-Hence, the density-dependence of $v_{\rm B}$ is much important.
+Therefore, the density dependence of $v_{\rm B}$ is very important.

-It is natural to regard that the system is in the quark phase and the baryon number of the system approaches to the one of the pure quark system with the same chemical potential, when the baryon chemical potential is very large.
+It is natural to assume that the baryon number of the system approaches the one of the pure quark system with the same chemical potential, when the baryon chemical potential is very large.
 This requirement can be achieved if we assume

-where $n_{\rm pq}$ is the quark number density of the pure quark matter.
-In other words, we assume that EoS inside the baryons is described by the pure quark model.
+where $n_{\rm q}$ is the quark number density of the pure quark matter.
+In other words, we assume that EoS inside the baryons is described by the pure-quark model.
 The baryon number density is given by

 Hence, the EoS is expected to approach the pure quark EoS at high density.
-When $3n_{\rm BP}\gg n_{\rm pq}$, we obtain
+When $3\tilde{n}_{\rm B}\gg n_{\rm q}$, we obtain

-When $n_{\rm pq}\neq 0$ and $n_{\rm BP}\neq 0$, Eq. (\ref{number_ex_3}) can be rewritten as
+When $n_{\rm q}\neq 0$ and $\tilde{n}_{\rm B}\neq 0$, Eq. (\ref{number_ex_3}) can be rewritten as

-where $v_{\rm q}={1\over{3n_{\rm BP}}}$.
+where $v_{\rm q}={1\over{3\tilde{n}_{\rm B}}}$.
 From Eq.~(\ref{number_ex_3_b}), we see that the system can also be regarded as the matter of quarks with finite effective volume $v_{\rm q}$; see Fig.~\ref{Fig_volume3}.
-In this sense, this model has a quark-hadron duality.
-(As a review for quark-hadron duality, see, e.g., Ref.~\cite{Shifman:2000jv} and references therein. ) It is also interesting that Eq.~(\ref{number_ex_3_e}) resembles the law of combined resistance of parallel resistances.
+In this sense, this model has a quark-hadron duality; for a general review of quark-hadron duality, see, e.g., Ref.~\cite{Shifman:2000jv} and references therein.
+It is also interesting that Eq.~(\ref{number_ex_3_e}) resembles the law of combined resistance of parallel resistances.
 The large $v_{\rm B}$ causes the strong suppression of baryonic matter.
 When $3v_{\rm q} < v_{\rm B}$, it is natural to regard that the system is composed of quarks with small volume $v_{\rm q}$ rather than baryons with large volume $v_{\rm B}$.

-However, when $n_{\rm pq}=0$, $v_{\rm B}$ cannot be defined.
+However, when $n_{\rm q}=0$, $v_{\rm B}$ cannot be defined.
 On the other side, it is known that, below the saturation density, the nucleon has a finite volume $v_{\rm B0}={4\pi r_{\rm B0}^3\over{3}}$ with the nucleon radius $r_{\rm B0}= 0.8$~fm.
-Hence, we interpolate between $v_{\rm B0}$ and ${3\over{n_{\rm pq}}}$ with the following smooth function of $n_{\rm pq}$;
+Hence, we interpolate between $v_{\rm B0}$ and ${3\over{n_{\rm q}}}$ with the following smooth function of $n_{\rm q}$;

 with